rlugojr/Breadjs/README.md

-# breadjs
+# Breadjs
-BreadJS is a JavaScript - HTML5 Canvas Library for game developers
+BreadJS is a JavaScript library for HTML5 Canvas, it provides some useful functions typically used in game development like: body collision, body movement, gravity, etc.
+The Library or Framework is under MIT License